 If you are aware of how your breasts usually look and feel you are more likely to notice a change if it develops.
 You should check your breasts regularly, so that you are familiar with their usual look and feel.
 Most women find that their breasts are easier to examine just after their period when any premenstrual lumpiness and pain has settled.
 If you don't get periods, you can check your breasts at any time.
-It is recommended that you check your breasts at least every few months.
+It is recommended that you check your breasts monthly.